Deoxidized steel: Elements used for deoxidizing steel

+The products of the deoxidation reaction are distributed within the slag produced by the steel deoxidation treatment.
+The slag can be skimmed off, therefore removing the dissolved oxygen from the liquid steel bath.

 Types

 There are four types, ranging from fully deoxidized to slightly deoxidized: killed, semi-killed, rimmed, and capped.
 Note that none of the various types are better than the other as each is useful in its own regard.

 Killed steel

 Killed steel is steel that has been completely deoxidized by the addition of an agent before casting such that there is practically no evolution of gas during solidification.
 It is characterized by a high degree of chemical homogeneity and freedom from gas porosities.
 The steel is said to be "killed" because it will quietly solidify in the mould, with no gas bubbling out.
 It is marked with a "K" for identification purposes.

 For ingot casting, common deoxidizing agents include aluminium, ferrosilicon and manganese.
 Aluminium reacts with the dissolved gas to form aluminium oxide.
-The aluminum oxide precipitates provide the additional benefit of pinning grain boundaries, thereby preventing grain growth during heat treatments.
+The aluminium oxide precipitates provide the additional benefit of pinning grain boundaries, thereby preventing grain growth during heat treatments.
 For steels of the same grade a killed steel will be harder than rimmed steel.

 The main disadvantage of killed steel is that it suffers from deep pipe shrinkage defects.
 To minimize the amount of metal that must be discarded because of the shrinkage, a large vertical mold is used with a hot top.
 Typical killed-steel ingots have a yield of 80% by weight.

 Commonly killed steels include alloy steels, stainless steels, heat resisting steels, steels with a carbon content greater than 0.25%, steels used for forgings, structural steels with a carbon content between 0.15 and 0.25%, and some special steels in the lower carbon ranges.
 It is also used for any steel castings.
 Note that decrease in carbon content increases the problems with non-metallic inclusions.

 Continuous casting and strip-casting technologies have largely superseded ingot casting techniques in recent times.
 Through these methods, all steel is killed and the resulting yields are close to 96%.